leezx/scGRN/README.md

 # ggplot visulization of scGRN
 1. expression of TF (absolute expression)
-2. TF DNA motif and opening chromatin peak (proximal and distal, zoom in form chromasome to gene/peak to DNA base)
+2. TF DNA motif and opening chromatin peak (proximal and distal 500 kb in maximun, zoom in form chromasome to gene/peak to DNA base)
 3. peak and gene correlation (negative and positive)
 4. Volcano plot of a TF target GRN
 5. Volcano plot of a gene module, enrich for TF
 6. Functional annotation of a novel GRN

-# other fancy plot
+# Other fancy plot
 1. circle plot for genomoe-wide visualization, target gene distribution
 2. add protein-protein interaction in circle plot

-# reference
+# Tools
 - ggcoverage - Visualize and annotate genome coverage with ggplot2
 - ggtranscript: an R package for the visualization and interpretation of transcript isoforms using ggplot2
 - https://github.com/dzhang32/ggtranscript